-6. Government Employees
+8. Government Employees

 Covered Individuals are generally prohibited from giving gifts or extending invitations to events to any government employee because gift giving to government employees is subject to complex sets of rules that vary by foreign, federal, state, and local governments.
 In addition, in some cases giving a gift or extending an invitation to a government official may create an appearance of impropriety, so before offering a gift to a government employee, you must receive the approval of the Chief Ethics and Compliance Officer or Ethics Director.
+This limitation includes the distribution of gifts and/or apparel to government officials touring any USOPC facility or attending a USOPC- or NGB-related event such as a Delegation Event or Team USA House.